NMBU-Data-Science/imskaper/README.md

 ### Installing

-- Open Anaconda prompt on windows or the command line in MacOS, navigate to the directory (inside the biorad folder) where you placed the code on your local machine, and type the following command to install the project requirements:
+- Open Anaconda prompt on windows or the command line in MacOS, navigate to the directory (inside the imskaper folder) where you placed the code on your local machine, and type the following command to install the project requirements:

 **pip install -r requirements.txt**